Skip to main navigation Skip to search Skip to main content

 Biography

 She is a published writer.
 Her fiction has been broadcast as part of the Short Works programme on BBC Radio 4.
-It has been published in Outpost, Bealtaine, The National Flash Fiction Anthology, and Best Small Fictions.
-Her poetry has been published in Quarryman and is forthcoming in One Good Day.
-In 2021 her short story ‘December 25th 2022’ was shortlisted for Best Short Story at the Wild Atlantic Words Festival.
-In 2022 she received the Editor Choice Award from the National Flash Fiction Day Anthology for her piece ‘Trout Prince’.
-In the same year she was nominated for a Pushcart Prize.
+Her work has also been published in The Waxed Lemon, Outpost, Bealtaine, The National Flash Fiction Anthology, and Best Small Fictions, with further work forthcoming in The Medusa.
+Her poetry has been published in Quarryman and is forthcoming in One Good Day and Oscail.
+She is currently working on her first short story collection.
+In 2021 her short story ‘December 25th 2022’ was shortlisted at the Wild Atlantic Words Festival.
+In 2023 she received the Editor’s Choice Award from the National Flash Fiction Day Anthology, she was nominated for a Pushcart Prize in the same year.
 In 2025, she was awarded first place in the flash fiction category at the Write by the Sea Literary Festival.
+In 2026 she was awarded the Irish Writer’s Centre Notre Dame Kylemore Residency.
+Also in 2026, she was the winner of the Michael McLaverty Short Story Award.

 Dr Gough was awarded the Lord Puttnam Scholarship in 2023 in recognition of excellence across research, creative practice, and community outreach.
 In 2024, she received the CACSSS Creative Connections Project award.
 In 2025 she and her colleague Dr Ellen Scally were receipients of the Collective Social Futures Fund.